voxel51/fiftyone/docs/source/plugins/index.rst

 - `fiftyone`: A dictionary containing information about the compatibility of the plugin with FiftyOne.
 - `fiftyone.version`: A semver version range specifying the required FiftyOne version for the plugin to work properly.
 - `operators`: A list of operator names provided by the plugin.
+- `secrets`: A list of secret keys that are required by the plugin.
+These secrets are stored in the plugin context and can be accessed via `ctx.secrets`.

 Optional files
 ~~~~~~~~~~~~~~